 often more readable to simply indicate clearly that no further

 calculations are needed.
-In such cases, the return
+In such cases, the return statement can

 be used to terminate any further processing within a function’s

-section.
-When a return
+algorithm section.
+When a return statement is encountered,

-whatever values are currently associated with the output
+whatever values are currently associated with the output variables

 are the ones that will be returned.